How the General Partner Makes Money from an Apartment Syndication

 5 – Guaranty Fee

-The guaranty fee is a one-time fee paid to a loan guarantor at closing.
+The guaranty fee is typically a one-time fee paid to a loan guarantor at closing.
 The loan guarantor guarantees the loan.
 The GP may bring on an individual with a high net-worth/balance sheet to sign on the loan to get the best terms possible.
 Or, the GP may sign the loan themselves, collecting the fee or deciding to forgo it.

 Also, the size of the fee depends on the type of loan.
 Generally, there are two types of debts: recourse and nonrecourse.
 Recourse debt allows the lender to collect what is owed for the debt even after they’ve taken collateral.
 Nonrecourse debt does not allow the lender to pursue anything other than the collateral (with a few exceptions or “carve outs,” like in instances of gross negligence or fraud).
 So, the guaranty fee will be higher for recourse loans compared to nonrecourse loans.